 You spend your third year on compulsory placement in industry.

-Your final year will focus on your dissertation in an area of your choice, but you will also study topics such as software engineering, innovations in Computer Science, and computer security and communications.
-Other topics studied include:
+Your final year will focus on your dissertation in an area of your choice, along with

 A degree in Computer Science will make you highly employable having developed practical skills as well as having studied the theoretical aspects of the subject.
 This degree will enable you to consider a range of careers such as software engineering, systems development and networking, as well as roles that involve the innovative application of computer technology to areas such as computer security or robotics.